Table of Contents

 After reading this, you're going to, A, know if you're emotionally drained or mentally exhausted, and, B, you'll come away with crystal-clear ways to improve your emotional health.

-How to Know When You're Emotionally and Mentally Drained
+How to Know When You're Feeling Mentally Drained or Emotionally Exhausted

 When you're emotionally exhausted, you can feel it in your bones.